Curious about Biblical Counseling?

 How would it be if we heeded these words for ourselves?
 How much of our effort is spent on insulating ourselves from pain and even discomfort?
 Instead of trusting the Lord to walk us through the purple shadowed valleys of pain, we trust in entertainment and hide ourselves from it.
 We numb it with medication, alcohol, pornography, sex, food, or friendship.
 We think to ourselves, “If only…” and we miss what He has for us.

-The Signature of Suffering
+The Signature of Suffering by Elizabeth Allan - Part 2

 "Rebecca" and I met every other Monday at the Village Inn.
 During those six months, she read Psalms where the Psalmist cried out to a God who hears, she read of the perseverance of a persecuted people in 1 Peter, she read of the hope of a merciful Savior who seeks to transform His people into holiness through suffering in Romans.